 [Update re.
 FDA approval for Ovarian]

-These PARP inhibitors are FDA approved for some cancers , are effective against germline and sporadic BRCA1 or BRCA2 mutations, and are a potential preventation alternative to prophylactic surgery for high risk mutation carriers .
+These PARP inhibitors are FDA approved for some cancers , are effective against germline and sporadic BRCA1 or BRCA2 mutations, and are a potential prevention alternative to prophylactic surgery for high risk mutation carriers .

 High-throughput Screening for Synthetic Lethality